camunda-community-hub/camunda-tasklist-client-java/README.md

 # Camunda TaskList Client

-This project is designed to simplify communication between a java backend and the Camunda 8 task list.
+This project is designed to simplify communication between a java backend and the Camunda 8 task list GraphQL APIs.
 Contributions through PR are welcome!

+:information_source: Since version 8.2, Operate is providing Rest APIs and this client should not be used anymore.

 # How to use the client